Pistulya

 Pistulya is an Indian Marathi-language short film written and directed by Nagraj Manjule and jointly produced by Aatpat Production and New Arts DCS.
 The film won National Film Award for Best First Non-Feature Film of a Director and Best Child Artist Award in Non-feature Film category at the 58th National Film Awards.
 The film features Suraj Pawar in the title role, Vaishali Kendale, and Nagraj Manjule in pivotal roles.
 The film focuses on the story of a village boy, struggle to educate himself against the odds.

 Nagraj Manjule created the film as part of his mass communication course at Pune University, aiming to capture the ethos of a marginalized community living as tramps and address social stigma while expressing a desire for reform.
 The film was shot over two days in Ahmednagar, with a production cost of ₹1.5 lakh funded by Manjule's friends and family.

 The film was screened at Vaanam Art Festival on 8 April 2023.

 Plot

-Pistulya, an 8-year-old boy from the backward Waddar community, burdened by his father's demise and his mother's solitary struggle to provide, finds himself ensnared in the allure of quick cash, falling into the clutches of local thugs.
-However, amidst his illicit endeavors in the village, a chance encounter with a school assembly scene stirs something profound within him.
-Observing peers of his age, clad in school uniform, reciting prayers, he glimpses a world beyond his current existence.
-Through the wire-meshed compound, a vision of a brighter future dawns on Pistulya.
-Remarkably, it's the memory of his younger sister, Lali, that kindles his aspiration for education, sparking a newfound determination to break free from the cycle of vice and pave a path towards a better life for both of them.
+Pistulya, an 8-year-old boy from the marginalized Waddar community, suddenly loses his father and faces severe poverty alongside his mother.
+Striking a desperate deal for quick cash, he falls into the clutches of local thugs.
+However, while navigating this perilous path, a chance encounter with a school assembly stirs something profound within him.
+Observing peers of his age, clad in clean uniforms and reciting prayers, he glimpses a world entirely separate from his own.
+Through the wire-mesh fence, a vision of a brighter future dawns on him.
+Driven by a deep desire to give his younger sister, Lali, a better life, Pistulya finds the determination to break free from the cycle of exploitation and pursue an education.